effExTeam/SMEFT-EWPO-Higgs/README.md

-# EFT and Bayesian Statistics: laying the platform to compare BSMs
+# A Step Towards Model Comparison: Connecting Electroweak-Scale Observables to BSM through EFT and Bayesian Statistics

 This repository presents the supplementary material of the article arxiv:{put here}.